 Once you know which of the 3 options is the best fit for you, it’s time to start comparing quotes and policy features across multiple insurers.

-Before you choose, make sure do a comparison of the car insurance options out there.
+Before you choose, make sure do a review of the car cover policy options out there.

 FAQs about short-term car insurance